Center for Comparative Archaeology

 Plan carefully for the size at which figures will finally appear.
 All our publications except Latin American Archaeology Reports can accommodate illustrations up to 6.75 by 9.5 inches (17.2 by 24 cm); the Report format, up to 5.25 by 8 inches (13.3 by 20.3 cm).
 (Space for captions must be subtracted from these dimensions.)
 Larger illustrations can often be divided across two facing pages, providing a usable space (including caption) of 13.5 by 9.5 inches (34.4 by 24 cm)-- or 10.5 by 8 inches (26.7 by 20.3 cm) in the Report format.
 It is often convenient for the reader if comparable line art is all at the same scale.
 For example, a series of plans of different excavated areas that vary in size are easier to compare if they are all presented at a scale where, say, 1 cm on the printed page equals 1 m, rather than if all occupy the full width of a page, regardless of what the scale turns out to be.
 This requires careful advance planning, so that even the largest plan will fit on a page and so that text comes out the same size on the page in all of them.
 Graphical scales should always appear in figures; scale should never be indicated as a ratio, e.g. 1:1,000.
 Use care in choosing text sizes for figures.
 There is no reason for text in figures to be appreciably larger than the text on the page, and if it is appreciably smaller it will probably not be legible.
 This means most text in figures should be between 1.5 and 2.0 mm high, although larger text may be appropriate in some contexts, much as headings in text use larger type.
 Sans serif fonts (such as Arial as opposed to Times Roman) are easier to read at smaller sizes.
 For bilingual publication, text in both languages must be included in figures when they are prepared for submission, because figures are only printed once, with a caption in both languages.
 Be sure lines are heavy enough to reproduce well at the size the figure will finally appear.

 Tables do not normally include material prepared as graphic images by authors.
 They are text and numbers organized in rows and columns rather than paragraphs.
 Tables should never be included in the text files.
-Each should be a separate Excel spreadsheet file (.xls not .xlsx), not a Word processor "table" document.
+Each should be a separate spreadsheet file (XLS or XLSX), not a word processor "table" document.
 Like figures, all tables must be referred to in the text and numbered in the order they are referred to (usually Table 1.1 for the first in Chapter 1, etc.).
 They should all be accompanied by a copy printed on paper as well.
 In tables that consist primarily of numbers, they will be printed only once in bilingual publications, with text in both languages, and this should be borne in mind when tables are being prepared.

 The Comparative Archaeology Database

-The Comparative Archaeology Database complements traditional printed books, and this is where we now make available most of the detailed data that have traditionally appeared as large tables, figures, and descriptions in printed volumes.
-Such material is usually difficult or expensive to publish on paper but economical and advantageous to make available electronically.
-Such material could include, but is not limited to, quantitative data that is most readily utilized by importing to a database or statistical analysis program; map data that might most easily be used by importing into a GIS program; graphics in color, since we can only print black-and-white graphics; voluminous and detailed data and descriptions of many kinds.
-The printed book should be self-contained, in that all information needed to understand how the conclusions were reached should be included, but detailed supporting data will be presented in the on-line database.
+The Comparative Archaeology Database complements books in traditional format, and this is where we now make available most of the detailed data that have traditionally appeared as large tables, figures, and descriptions in printed volumes.
+Such material is usually difficult or expensive to publish on paper but economical and advantageous to make available electronically in a variety of formats.
+Such material could include, but is not limited to, quantitative data that is most readily utilized by importing to a database or statistical analysis program; map data that might most easily be used by importing into a GIS program; numerous graphics, especially in color; voluminous and detailed data and descriptions of many kinds.
+A book should be self-contained, including all information needed to understand how the conclusions were reached, but detailed supporting data will be presented in the online database.